Key takeaways

 4. Make the newsletter easily available

-The more convenient your apartment newsletter is to obtain, the more likely your residents are to consume it.
-For best results, send a digital copy of your newsletter directly to your residents.
+The more convenient your apartment newsletter is to obtain, the more likely your residents will consume it.
+Send a digital copy of your newsletter directly to your residents for best results.

-Additionally, post a copy to your property’s bulletin boards and leave a stack of copies in various high-traffic areas.
-Give your residents every opportunity possible to grab a copy.
+Additionally, post a copy on your property’s bulletin boards and leave a stack in various high-traffic areas.
+Give your residents every opportunity to grab a copy.

 5. Be ready for follow-up questions

-Your newsletter will prompt residents to become more interested in the services and amenities your property has to offer, thereby helping to keep them happy at your property.
-As a result, make sure your staff is prepared to answer questions they may have about the information in your newsletter.
+Your newsletter will prompt residents to become more interested in the services and amenities your property offers, helping keep residents happy at your property.
+As a result, ensure your staff is prepared to answer questions about the information in your newsletter.

 Event times and locations, community improvement parameters, and information on upcoming noise disruptions or closed facilities will be among the frequently asked questions.